 Candy and Other Deliciousness

-Dairy-free milk, cocoa powder, stevia, and salt are all you need for this frozen treat.
+Coconut, raw honey, one egg white, and dark chocolate are all you need for this frozen treat.
 Heat up a batch of hot chocolate, freeze into ice cubes, blend, and serve for a dessert that’s a perfect summer sweet.

 If you are a Reese’s lover, these will knock your PB-lovin’ socks off.
 Four ingredients combine in mini muffin tins to make a better-for-you version of everyone’s favorite Halloween candy.